 Although it's steep, the price conversion from the US didn't hit us nearly as hard as it normally would.
 The Xbox One X will cost $649 in Australia while the US will pay $499.

-Where can I pre-order an Xbox One X?
+Where can I order an Xbox One X?

 What if I don't care about 4K or want to save money?

-The standard Xbox One S is a fantastic games console and you'll easily be able to get one with a few games for probably less than $300 over at our Xbox One deals page.
+Well, the good news is that the standard Xbox One S is a fantastic games console and you'll likely be able to get one with a few games for less than $300 over at our Xbox One deals page.